Skip to main content

 The Home Help program is administered by the Michigan Department of Health and Human Services (MDHHS) and provides personal care services to individuals who need hands-on assistance with Activities of Daily Living (ADLs) and assistance with Instrumental Activities of Daily Living (IADLs).
 MDHHS is responsible for approving Home Help providers for participation in the program.

-If you are a Medicaid Beneficiary interested in the Home Help program, please visit www.Michigan.gov/AdultServices for additional information.
+If you are a Medicaid Beneficiary interested in the Home Help program, visit www.Michigan.gov/AdultServices for additional information.

 Click here for video instructions on how to use this webpage.